DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfctoolbar-class.md

 ### <a name="parameters"></a>Parâmetros

 *bStretch*<br/>
-[in] TRUE para alongar a barra de ferramentas para o tamanho do quadro principal.
+no TRUE para alongar a barra de ferramentas para o tamanho do quadro pai.

 *bHorz*<br/>
-[in] TRUE para orientar a barra de ferramentas horizontal; FALSE para orientar a barra de ferramentas verticalmente.
+no TRUE para orientar a barra de ferramentas horizontalmente; FALSE para orientar a barra de ferramentas verticalmente.

 ### <a name="return-value"></a>Valor de retorno